ex0-tekk/Diabolist-VR/Readme.md

 ## GAMEPLAY PREP

 ### Windows Firewall Settings
- - **It is HIGHLY RECOMMENDED to BLOCK SkyrimVR.exe (Inbound & Outbound), within your windows firewall settings, to prevent random CTD.**
+ - **It is HIGHLY RECOMMENDED to BLOCK SkyrimVR.exe (Inbound & Outbound), within your windows firewall settings, to prevent random CTD produced by Bethesda server pings.**
  - **Open your windows search function and type in Firewall, then click on 'Windows Defender Firewall with Advanced Settings.**

 ![Firewall Settings 1](https://user-images.githubusercontent.com/78007822/140569744-80e05750-decc-48e4-976e-a84ac707259a.png)